 What’s next on the legal and legislative front?

-If Roe is overturned, the only remedy that protects all Americans is a federal law.
+Now that Roe is overturned, the only remedy that protects all Americans is federal law.
 The Women’s Health Protection Act guarantees a pregnant person’s right to access an abortion—and the right of an abortion provider to deliver abortion services—free from medically unnecessary restrictions.
 The bill passed in the House, but recently failed in the Senate.
 Every Republican in both the House and the Senate opposed the bill, while every Democrat and Independent except Texas Rep. Henry Cuellar and West Virginia Senator Joe Manchin supported it.
 Let your legislators know how you feel about their vote!

 We are also monitoring what broader impact overturning Roe could have for contraception and LGBTQ rights.
 Even interracial marriage could be challenged.
 We will post updates here.